osrf/gazebo_tutorials/haptix_luke_hand/tutorial.md

 If you believe you should have received a copy but did not, please contact `haptix@osrfoundation.org` for help.

-The model file will be provided in a zipped file that look like `Luke_Hand_Gazebo_vXX.X.zip` with corresponding documentation file in another zip file named `Luke_Hand_Gazebo_Doc_vXX.X.zip`.
+The model file will be provided in a zipped file that looks like `Luke_Hand_Gazebo_vXX.X.zip` with corresponding documentation file in another zip file named `Luke_Hand_Gazebo_Doc_vXX.X.zip`.